Can I Get Compensation for My Back Pain After a Car Crash?August 17, 2021

-- Discs: Doughnut-shaped shock absorbers that sit in between your vertebral bodies.
+- Spinal discs: Also known as intervertebral discs, these are doughnut-shaped shock absorbers that sit in between your vertebrae.

 - Muscles and ligaments: Soft tissues that strengthen and support your spine.

-Unfortunately, a car crash can impact multiple components in your spine.
-For example, you may experience fractures to your vertebral bodies, damage to your discs, and muscle swelling that puts pressure on your spinal nerves.
+Unfortunately, a car crash can damage multiple parts of your spine.
+For example, you could fracture vertebral bodies, injure discs, and experience muscle swelling that puts pressure on your spinal nerves.

-Car accidents, however, “mild” can have devastating effects on the back and spine, which isn’t designed to absorb the impact of one vehicle crashing into another.
+Car accidents, however “mild,” can have devastating effects on the back and spine, which aren’t designed to absorb the impact of one vehicle crashing into another.
 When the unthinkable happens, there are a few common injuries that can happen as a result:

-During a collision, forces can push the jelly-like inside of a disc through its fibrous exterior, resulting in a herniated or ruptured disc.
+During a collision, impact forces can push the jelly-like inside of a disc through its tougher exterior, resulting in a herniated or ruptured disc.
 The rupture can cause pinched nerves or put pressure on the spinal cord, causing pain and numbness in the back, neck, arms, or legs.

 Back Sprains and Strains

-A back sprain occurs when the muscles, ligaments, and connective tissue stretch, and a strain is when these tissues tear.
+Sprains and strains are soft tissue injuries.
+A back sprain happens when ligaments (tissues that connect two bones together) are stretched or torn.
+Strains are similar, but affect muscles and tendons (which connect muscle to bone).
 Persistent pain and muscle spasms are typical with back sprains and strains.
 While some mild sprains and strains heal in a matter of months, more serious soft tissue injuries can take a year or more to resolve.

 Trauma can sometimes push your vertebrae out of alignment.
-When a vertebral body is pushed out of place, doctors call it a spondylolisthesis.
+When a vertebral body is pushed out of place and onto the vertebra below, doctors call it a spondylolisthesis.
 While a mild slipped vertebra may be painless, a more severe slippage can cause chronic pain and require surgery.

-The forces of a car collision sometimes break bones, including the vertebral bodies.
+The forces of a car collision sometimes break bones, including the bones in your back.
 Common fractures include compression fractures, broken spinous processes, and fracture-dislocations.